xsj01/zotfile/index.md

 - `%a_%y_%t`: Abbott_1990_Measuring

 ### USER-DEFINED WILDCARDS
 All wildcards are now defined in the hidden preference `zotfile.wildcards.default` and can be changed by the user.
 But I **strongly** suggest that you do not change this preference.
 Instead, there is a second hidden preference  `zotfile.wildcards.user` that allows you to add and overwrite wildcards (hidden preference can be changed in `about:config`).
 This is a preference is for advanced user without any error checking so be careful what you do!
 By default, `zotfile.wildcards.user` is set to `{}` so that no user wildcards are defined.
-Below is an example JSON that defines wildcards for `%1`, `%2`, `%3`, `%4` illustrating all the possibilities:
+Below is an example JSON that defines wildcards for `%1`, `%2`, `%3`, `%4`, and `%5` illustrating all the possibilities:

 1. String with the name of Zotero field (`%1`)
 2. JSON with item type specific field names (`%2`)

     Always include a `default` value.
 Otherwise this is not going to work.
 A list of all item types is available [here](https://api.zotero.org/itemTypes?pprint=1).

-3. JSON with three elements for field, regular expression, and group (`%3`)
+3. JSON with <code>field</code> element and transformations based on regular expressions (`%3` and `%4`)

-    ZotFile uses the specified `field` as an input string, searches for a match using the regular expression `regex` based on the [exec() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec), and returns the element specified in `group` so that `0` returns the matched text and higher values the corresponding capturing parenthesis.
+    ZotFile uses the specified <code>field</code> as an input string and then (a) searches for matches (`%3`) and/or (b) replaces matches of a pattern using regular expressions (`%4`).
+To search for matches, zotfile uses the [exec() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec) based on the regular expression defined in `regex`, and returns the element specified in `group` so that `0` returns the matched text and higher values the corresponding capturing parenthesis (`group` is optional with `0` as default).
 If the match fails, Zotfile uses the original field data.
+To replace matches, zotfile uses the [replace() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) and the regular expression and replacement string specified in the `replace` element.
+The replacement string can include `$n` for the *n*th parenthesized submatch string and other special replacement patterns (see [replace() documentationn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace)).
+The wildcard `%4`, for example, takes the date when an item was added, which is formatted like this `2012-02-18 02:31:37`, and returns `20120218`. `flags` is an optional parameter for both searching and replacing and corresponds to [flags for regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_Searching_With_Flags) in javascript (default: `"g"`).

     The value of `field` can either be the name of a Zotero field such as `title` or a javascript object with item type specific field names (see 2).
 You can also add a fourth optional element `transform`, which converts the output to lower case `lowerCase`, to upper case `upperCase`, or trims it `trim`.

-4. Finally, the wildcard `%4` combines item type specific field names with regular expression.
+4. Finally, the wildcard `%5` combines item type specific field names with regular expression in a completely arbitrary way.
+Note that the replacement operation is always performed first.

 ##### Example for user-defined wildcards